-In summary, the pattern of results for the action-inaction contrasts was very close to that of Experiment 1.
-Although in Experiment 2 the contrast was between social-norms and pastbehavior, rather than with expectations used in Experiment 1, and despite different manipulations used and different samples, the similarity in results provides strong support for normality as a significant factor weakening the action-effect.
+1. Although in Experiment 2 the contrast was between social-norms and past-behaviour, rather than with expectations used in Experiment 1, and despite different manipulations used and different samples, the similarity in results provides strong support for normality as a significant factor weakening the action-effect.
 The inclusion of the control condition revealed that both the action and the inaction manipulations had an impact on the action-effect.
 Setting normality to inaction strengthened the action-effect, whereas action normality weakened the action-effect.

-Experiment 3: Expectations normality and past-behavior normality
+Experiment 3: expectations normality and past-behaviour normality

-A total of 303 Americans MTurk participants were recruited online using TurkPrime.com $(M{age} = 36.66, SD{age} = 11.33; 161 \text{ females})$ .
+A total of 303 Americans MTurk participants were recruited online using TurkPrime.com ($M{\rm age}$ = 36.66, $SD{\rm age}$ = 11.33; 161 females).
 Participants that took part in Experiment 2 were not allowed to participate in the study.

-Participants were randomly assigned to one of four conditions in a 2x2 experimental between-subject design manipulating two factors: past-behavioral tendency (action versus inaction) and situational expectations (action versus inaction).
+Participants were randomly assigned to one of four conditions in a 2×2 experimental between-subject design manipulating two factors: past-behavioural tendency (action versus inaction) and situational expectations (action versus inaction).
 I adjusted the scenario used in Experiment 1 (based on: Zeelenberg et al., 2002).
-The scenarios first manipulated action-inaction past behavioral tendency and then the expectations for action-inaction, as follows:
+The scenarios first manipulated action-inaction past behavioural tendency and then the expectations for action-inaction, as follows: